kumarsjr/edge-ai-suites-smartnvr/metro-ai-suite/smart-nvr/docs/user-guide/how-to-use-application.md

 > - For the best experience, it is recommended to use **Google Chrome**.

 ## Verify the Application
     Once the application is deployed accessing the application will look something like below:
 ![Landing page](./_images/Landing-page.png)

-There are three functionality of this application:
+#There are three functionalities of this application:

 1. **Summarise/Search** clips which is the above screenshot.
 2. **AI powered event viewer** where we can get a brief summary of the object being detected in the video.